Uniforme Paris Men’s Spring 2019

 - Collection

-Uniforme Paris designers Hugues Fauchard and Rémi Bats offered a colorful and well-crafted line up that fit squarely in the luxury spectrum.
+Uniforme Paris designers Hugues Fauchard and Rémi Bats offered a colorful and well-crafted lineup that fit squarely in the luxury spectrum.
 The pair transferred structure from military outfits and applied them to a Dorothy Draper-inspired universe.
-The bright color palette fit the modern baroque theme, with pale pink, purple, turquoise blue and mustard yellow.
-Standouts included cleverly crafted trousers with highwater pant legs that flared out slightly, sailor suit style, and sporting an extra panel across the front.
+The bright color palette fit the modern Baroque theme, with pale pink, purple, turquoise blue and mustard yellow.
+Standouts included cleverly crafted trousers with high-water pant legs that flared out slightly, sailor suit style, and sporting an extra panel across the front.
 Unsnapped, it folded down to reveal a pocket.

 A house robe made from a green and black Raoul Dufy print felt very chic; a bucket hat came in matching fabric.